-- 1. To the person winning points in the greatest number of different events. - 2.
-To the person with the greatest number of wins. - E. An appropriate award will be awarded by the APHA.
+- 1. To the exhibitor winning points in the greatest number of different events. - 2.
+To the exhibitor with the greatest number of wins. - E. An appropriate award will be awarded by the APHA.

 YP-245.
 Novice Youth General Show Rules